-Learning Success Center
+Learning Success Center / Center for Academic Writing

-The Learning Success Center (LSC), centrally located in the Ronald Williams Library on the fourth floor, provides tutoring in general education courses, math, writing, and reading.
-Tutors are selected based on their academic success and knowledge of their discipline.
-They are undergraduate students, graduate students, or professionals.
+The Learning Success Center / Center for Academic Writing (LSC/CAW), centrally located in the Ronald Williams Library on the fourth floor, provides tutoring in general education courses, math, writing, and Writing Intensive Program (WIP) courses..
+Tutors are graduate and undergraduate students who are recommended by faculty and carefully selected on the basis of their own academic achievement and interpersonal communication skills.
 All tutors participate in training throughout the semester.

-- General Education tutors support students in General Education courses one-on-one and in small groups. - Writing tutors work with students individually.
+- General Education (content) tutors support students in General Education courses one-on-one and in small groups. - Writing tutors work with students individually.
 Students are encouraged to work with tutors from brainstorming to final draft.
-Tutors can assist students with writing assignments and other writing such as scholarship essays. - Math tutors support students in the 090- and 100-level Math courses. - Reading tutors help students develop college reading and vocabulary skills.
+Tutors can assist students with writing assignments and other writing such as scholarship essays. - Math tutors support students in the 090- and 100-level Math courses. - WIP peer tutors tutors support students in WIP-designated courses.

-All tutoring in LSC is focused on improving student learning.
-LSC tutors are trained to work with students on a range of strategies to improve and support learning.
+All tutoring in LSC/CAW is focused on improving student learning.
+LSC/CAW tutors are trained to work with students on a range of strategies to improve and support learning.
 Tutors might work with students on strategies for organization, note taking, time management, and other skills to support student success.